All Episodes

 unidentified

-Who was going to fact check that?
+Who's going to fact-check that?

-Can you fact check that?
+Can you fact-check that?

 alex jones